Barry1701/drestf-api/README.md

   - `ordering`: Comments are ordered by `created_at` in descending order.

 - **String Representation**:
-  - Returns the content of the comment as its string representation.
+  - Returns the content of the comment as it's string representation.

 ### Serializers